poe-platform/documentation/api-bots/api-to-access-bots-on-poe.md

 # Accessing other bots on Poe

 The Poe API allows bot developers to invoke other non-premium bots on Poe (including both the bots created by developers and system bots like ChatGPT and Claude-Instant) and this access is provided for free so that developers do not have to worry about LLM costs.
-For every user message, API bot developers get to make up to two calls to another bot of their choice.&#x20;
+For every user message, API bot developers get to make up to two calls to another bot of their choice.

-If you are just getting started with API bots, we recommend checking out our [quick start](quick-start.md) guide.
-The following tutorial is specifically for how you invoke other bots and assumes that you are familiar with the concept of API Bots.

 {% hint style="info" %}
 If you are just getting started with API Bots, we recommend checking out our [quick start](quick-start.md) guide.
 The following tutorial is specifically for how you invoke other bots and assumes that you are familiar with the concept of API Bots.